alejandro-devop/alejandro-devop/README.md

 # alejandro-devop

-I considere my self a passionate for code
+I consider myself a passionate for programming, fan of the motto: "stay foolish stay hungry".

+---

+> **Note**:
+:construction: My overview is underconstruction

 ## My used languages: